WinterInEast/WheatfieldStory/README.md

 # WheatfieldStory
-A farm game in development.
+This is a farm game made by Unity and still in development.
 This repo includes only a part of the C# scripts.